De-store/frontend/README.md

 ## About

-This repository is the truffle project for DeStore website.
-Destore only has one smart contract which store the app details and it's owner to maintain the ownership and to keep a record of all the applications.
-The smart contract is deployed on `Matic-mumbai network`.
+This repository is the truffle project for DeStore website.<br>Destore only has one smart contract which store the app details and it's owner to maintain the ownership and to keep a record of all the applications.<br>The smart contract is deployed on `Matic-mumbai network`.

 The website is a `react application` that is deployed on **IPFS** using **Fleek** to manage CI/CD pipeline and env variables.